 HTTPolice is a Python package that requires Python 2.7 or 3.4+.
-It can be installed like all other Python packages: with pip from PyPI.
+PyPy is also supported (reasonably recent versions; 5.3.1 is OK).

+Like other Python packages, HTTPolice is installed with pip from PyPI.
 If you're not familiar with pip, you may need to install it manually or from your OS distribution.
-You may also need development files and tools to compile dependencies.